 Like most other Caribbean islands, visitors to St. Lucia are required to show proof of a negative PCR test taken within seven days and complete a travel registration form.
 They must also have confirmed reservations at a COVID-certified accommodation, a list of which is available online.
 Health screenings will be carried out at the airport.
 Those without symptoms must take a taxi to their lodging and are required to remain on the hotel or resort grounds during their stay with the exception of water-based activities arranged by the hotel.

 Travelers over the age 10 arriving in St. Martin are required to fill out a health declaration form and have proof of a negative COVID-19 test taken within five days of travel.
 You’re also asked to bring a thermometer, mask, hand sanitizer, and have travel insurance that covers COVID-19.
 US travelers specifically are asked to monitor their body temperature and any flu-like symptoms for the first 14 days of their trip.
+It’s also now mandatory to have health insurance that covers COVID-19.

 St. Vincent and the Grenadines